 Physical Transformation and the Ability to Deceive

-2 Corinthians 11:13-15 informs us that Satan’s ministers/fallen angels have the ability to transform themselves so that they can pose as ministers of righteousness:
+2 Corinthians 11:13-15 informs us that Satan’s ministers/fallen angels can transform or disguise themselves as ministers of righteousness:

 “(13) For such ones are false apostles, deceitful workers transforming themselves into apostles of Christ.
 (14) And did not Satan marvelously transform himself into an angel of light?
 (15) It is not a great thing, then, if also his ministers transform themselves as ministers of righteousness, whose end will be according to their works.”
 (2 Corinthians 11:13-15)

 The Greek word for “transform” is metaschēmatizō, which means to “to change in fashion or appearance”.
-Therefore, fallen angels have the ability to deceive people by transforming themselves to resemble religious figures that many people believe in if they choose to do that (which they sometimes actually do).
+Fallen angels can deceive people by altering their appearance.
+They can resemble religious figures that people will fall prey to.

-I define a “demon” as an unclean spirit that seeks to possess, manipulate, and to deceive people.
+A Demon is an unclean spirit that seeks to possess, manipulate, and to deceive people.
 Demons are referred to as “devils” in the King James Bible.
-Here are the abilities of demons:
+Here are the abilities of demons.

 The Ability to Control the Entity they Possess

-A well-known event where Christ casted out demons from a man to a herd of swine suggest demons can control the entity they possess.
-The demons controlled the man’s actions and then the actions of the herd of swine:
+The Bible describes how Christ cast out demons from a man to a herd of swine in a story called the “Maniac of Gadara”.
+The accounts of this event suggest that demons can control the entity they possess.
+The demons controlled the men’s actions and then the actions of the herd of swine:

 “(28) And when he was come to the other side into the country of the Gergesenes, there met him two possessed with devils, coming out of the tombs, exceeding fierce, so that no man might pass by that way.
 (29) And, behold, they cried out, saying, What have we to do with thee, Jesus, thou Son of God? art thou come hither to torment us before the time?
 (30) And there was a good way off from them an herd of many swine feeding.
 (31) So the devils besought him, saying, If thou cast us out, suffer us to go away into the herd of swine.
 (32) And he said unto them, Go.
 And when they were come out, they went into the herd of swine: and, behold, the whole herd of swine ran violently down a steep place into the sea, and perished in the waters.”
 (Matthew 8:28-32)